>:FTS

 The enshittification of Google Search has been long in the making - but it’s recent dip in quality is truly unprecedented.
 I’ve already written a little bit about the situation over on Down The Ladder, but what I didn’t include in that original piece is any kind of alternative that you could use instead.

 For the “same internet, but with more privacy,” there’s always DuckDuckGo, but the “same internet” at this stage also unfortunately includes AI bullshit.
-Instead, I’ve been plumbing the depths of link depots and Github write-ups for some potential alternatives - and while I’ve stumbled a few interesting finds there, the two most promising options are Marginalia and Wiby - coming courtesy of our first submission! (send us more at [email protected]!)
+Instead, I’ve been plumbing the depths of link depots and Github write-ups for some potential alternatives - and while I’ve stumbled upon a few interesting finds here and there, the two most promising options are Marginalia and Wiby - coming courtesy of our first submission! (send us more at [email protected]!)

-First, I want to stress: neither of these options are going to be suitable for everyday use as a primary search engine - neither of them are capable of fulfilling that role, nor are they really trying to (If you’re trying to disable the new AI overviews on Google Search, refer to this Reddit thread - worked like a charm for me!).
-Instead, they are more highly-specialized options specifically geared to give you results that are not search engine-optimized, which typically means sites that are older, text-heavy, and lightweight, instead of sites that are “modern” (derivative), “visually striking” (cluttered), and “cutting-edge” (bloated).
+First, I want to stress: neither of these options are going to be suitable for everyday use as a primary search engine.
+Neither of them are capable of fulfilling that role, nor are they really trying to (If you’re trying to disable the new AI overviews on Google Search, refer to this Reddit thread - worked like a charm for me).
+Instead, they are more highly-specialized options specifically geared to give you results that are not search engine optimized, which typically means sites that are older, text-heavy, and lightweight, instead of sites that are “modern” (derivative), “visually striking” (cluttered), and “cutting-edge” (bloated).

 >: SELF, and the art of the neo-flash game

-One of the largest bastions of creativity on the modern internet is indie distribution platform itch.io. it’s there that you will find the absolute cutting-edge of experimental horror, interactive storytelling, and game design!
+One of the largest bastions of creativity on the modern internet is indie distribution platform itch.io.
+It’s there that you will find the absolute cutting-edge of experimental horror, interactive storytelling, and game design!
 I already have an enormous curated collection of recommendations that I plan to sprinkle out over the next few issues, but I wanted to keep things (relatively) simple to start - so for this month I selected SELF, a 2D action platformer about astral projecting yourself to the end of over two dozen hand-designed levels.

 SELF is a great example of the sort of game I can remember getting obsessed with while browsing Newgrounds in the days of yore.
-As a child with $0 to his name, finding free, tightly-designed games in the wild for free always felt like striking gold - and as an adult with $0 to his name, it feels just as invigorating, if not more!
+As a child with $0 to his name, finding tightly-designed games like this in the wild for free always felt like striking gold - and as an adult with $0 to his name, it feels just as invigorating, if not more!
 I highly recommend you check it out - as well as the rest of the games I’ve collected in my bangers playlist.

 >: this month’s reading: into the fediverse